rw-dalai/javascript-introduction/10_JavaScript-Language.md

 - **Number**: Converts a `string` to an `number`.

-In JavaScript, you can convert a string to an integer using the `Number` function.
+In JavaScript, to convert a string to an integer by using the `Number` function.

 ```javascript
 let number = Number("42");  // 42